-15 Section 186GB(1) of the Fisheries Act specifies the only matters I must have regard to when making an aquaculture decision.
-These matters are as follows:

-- (a) the location of the areas that the coastal permit relates to in relation to areas in which fishing is carried out; - (b) the likely effect of the aquaculture activities in the areas that the coastal permit relates to on fishing of any fishery, including the proportion of any fishery likely to become affected; - (c) the degree to which the aquaculture activities in the areas that the coastal permit relates to will lead to the exclusion of fishing; - (d) the extent to which fishing for a species in the areas that the coastal permit relates to can be carried out in other area; - (e) the extent to which the occupation of the coastal marine area authorised by the coastal permit will increase the cost of fishing; and - (f) the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system.

-16 Section 186GB(2) of the Fisheries Act specifies that if a pre-request aquaculture agreement has been registered under section 186ZH in relation to the areas that the coastal permit relates to, I must not have regard to the undue adverse effects on commercial fishing in respect of any stocks covered by the pre-request aquaculture agreement when having regard to the matters specified in section 186GB(1).
-No pre-request aquaculture agreements have been registered in relation to coastal permit U120642.

-17 Section 186GB(1)(b) requires an assessment of the likely effects of the aquaculture activities on fishing of any fishery including the proportion of any fishery likely to be affected.
+- (b) the likely effect of the aquaculture activities in the area that the coastal permit relates to on fishing of any fishery, including the proportion of any fishery likely to become affected; - (c) the degree to which the aquaculture activities in the area that the coastal permit relates to will lead to the exclusion of fishing; - (d) the extent to which fishing for a species in the area that the coastal permit relates to can be carried out in other areas: - (e) the extent to which the occupation of the coastal marine area authorised by the coastal permit will increase the cost of fishing; and - (f) the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system. - Section 186GB(2) of the Fisheries Act specifies that if a pre-request aquaculture agreement has been registered under section 186ZH in relation to the areas that the coastal permit relates to, I must not have regard to the undue adverse effects on commercial fishing in respect of any stocks covered by the pre-request aquaculture agreement when having regard to the matters specified in section 186GB(1).
+No pre-request aquaculture agreements have been registered in relation to coastal permit U130769. - Section 186GB(1)(b) requires an assessment of the likely effects of the aquaculture activities on fishing of any fishery including the proportion of any fishery likely to be affected.
 "Fishery" is not defined either in section 186 or elsewhere in the Fisheries Act.
 However, "stock" is defined in section 2 to mean any fish, aquatic life, or seaweed of one or more species that are treated as a unit for the purposes of fisheries management.
 Parts (3) and (4) of the Fisheries Act focus on "stocks" for the purpose of setting and allocating Total Allowable Catches and managing species within the quota management system (QMS).
-Sections 186GB(1)(f) and (2) also refer to "stock" with specific regard to adverse effects on commercial fishing.

-18 For the purpose of my decision under section 186E, I consider a commercial fishery is a fish stock delineated by a fisheries management area (FMA) or quota management area (QMA).
-However, because recreational and customary fishers are not bound to restrict their fishing activity by FMA or QMA, I consider the relevant customary and recreational fishery are as I have described in the assessment below in my consideration of section 186GB(1)(a)-Location of the coastal areas relative to fishing area.

-19 Section 186C of the Fisheries Act does not define "cumulative effect" beyond what is provided in section 186GB(1)(f) that the effect includes any structures authorised before the introduction of any relevant stock to the QMS.
+Sections 186GB(1)(f) and (2) also refer to "stock" with specific regard to adverse effects on commercial fishing. - For the purpose of my decision under section 186E, I consider a commercial fishery is a fish stock delineated by a fisheries management area (FMA) or quota management area (QMA).
+However, because recreational and customary fishers are not bound to restrict their fishing activity by FMA or QMA, I consider the relevant customary and recreational fishery are as I have described in the assessment below in my consideration of section 186GB(1)(a)-Location of the coastal areas relative to fishing area. - Section 186C of the Fisheries Act does not define "cumulative effect" beyond what is provided in section 186GB(1)(f) that the effect includes any structures authorised before the introduction of any relevant stock to the QMS.
 For the purpose of my decision under section 186E, "cumulative effect" on commercial fishing includes the total effect of all authorised aquaculture activities within the relevant QMA or FMA.
-For customary and recreational fisheries, the relevant areas for considering "cumulative effects" are as I have described in the assessment below in my consideration of section 186GB(1)(a) and (f).
+For customary and recreational fisheries, the relevant areas for considering "cumulative effects" are as I have described in the assessment below in my consideration of section 186GB(1)(a) and (f). - The Fisheries (South Island Customary Fishing) Regulations 1999 (the South Island Regulations) define customary food gathering as the traditional rights confirmed by the